Yuzuru Hanyu Notte Stellata: Global concept and structure of the show

 Notte Stellata is the first ensemble ice show with Hanyu as chairperson since the launch of his professional career, featuring a cast of international professional skaters with Jason Brown, Shae-Lynn Bourne-Turok, Satoko Miyahara, Akiko Suzuki, Keiji Tanaka, Takahito Mura, Rika Hongo, and hula hoop skater Violetta Afanasieva.
+Since 2024, Javier Fernández joined the cast.
+The cast also includes guests from fields outside figure skating.

+The event is held on three consecutive days, with each show lasting 90 to 120 minutes.
+The shows are opened by Hanyu with a performance to "Notte Stellata", followed by a group performance of the cast and individual programs by the invited skaters.
+The first half concludes with a collaboration between Hanyu and the guest performer.
+The show finale is a group skate to "Kibōno uta" (lit.
+'Song of hope') by Misia.

-The cast also included Japanese gymnast and three-time Olympic champion Kohei Uchimura, merging the sports of artistic gymnastics and figure skating for the first time.
+The inaugural event held in 2023, included Japanese gymnast and three-time Olympic champion Kohei Uchimura, merging the sports of artistic gymnastics and figure skating for the first time.
 Canadian David Wilson created the choreography for the show.

-Each show lasted 90 minutes, and they were opened by Hanyu with a performance to "Notte Stellata", followed by a group performance of the cast and individual programs by the invited skaters.
 The first half was concluded with a collaboration between Hanyu on the ice and Kohei Uchimura on the floor to the music piece "Conquest of Paradise" by Vangelis.
 The second half of the show was opened with a group number by Hongo, Suzuki, Bourne-Turok, and Mura to the song "Dynamite" from the K-pop band BTS.
 During the program, a dance performance of Hanyu was shown on screen and on the ice surface using projection mapping technology.
-A total of 20 programs was performed, closing with Hanyu's exhibition program to "Haru yo, koi", in which he expressed his thoughts on the reconstruction, and a group skate to "Kibōno uta" (lit.
-'Song of hope') by Misia in the show finale.
+A total of 20 programs was performed, closing with Hanyu's exhibition program to "Haru yo, koi", in which he expressed his thoughts on the reconstruction.

+On December 11, 2025, a new installment of Notte Stellata was announced.
+The event will be held on March 7, 8, and 9th, 2026.
+The guest performer will be the Tohoku Youth Orchestra.
+This performance will mark 15 years since the Great East Japan Earthquake and Tsunami, and it will be the 4th consecutive installment of this annual event.